hswitte/book2/hackathons/netapp/index.md

 ## Are Observation/Base Times timestamps that correspond to the date in the Date column?
 Yes; the Observation Time corresponds to the Date.

-## In theory (in a perfect world), should eacy system have an entry for every day?
+## In theory (in a perfect world), should each system have an entry for every day?
 Yes, but not all systems are reporting their data correctly.